mdvanes/mdworld-jackson/content/posts/2019-05-02-apollo-client-in-practice.md

 ```

 Apollo reactively updates when using `Query` as a container, basically like the `connect` HOC in Redux.
 When
 the `variables` prop on the `Query` component is updated, it will automatically re-query.
-It use the cache if possible and
+It uses the cache if possible and
  falls back to a network call if needed, although this behavior can be configured.

 # Improving performance with Local Field Resolvers